Parent page: Workspace Projects

 - With a comment entered, any mentions added, and assignments made if required, click the button beneath.
 The comment will be committed, appearing in both the contextual commenting window and the Comments pane.
 A uniquely numbered marker for the comment will be shown in the main design viewing area.

-The following sequence image shows the addition of an example comment to a component, along with adding a mention of a team member (server user) and assigning that comment to them.
+The following sequence image shows the addition of an example comment to a component, along with adding a mention of a team member (Workspace user) and assigning that comment to them.

 The commenting system will automatically detect that a Workspace member you have mentioned in a comment does not have access to the current design project, and then offer to share the project with them – as shown in the below image sequence.
 In this case a Share window will appear where you can specify if the project is shared with only viewing rights or full editing permissions (View/Edit).
 Confirm sharing of the current project with the button.
 Note that you can use the Copy Link option to obtain a URL link to the current project comment.